Bobbi Newman, aka, Librarian by Day, is a blogger, a Tweeter, and an international speaker.

-Bobbi is the author of the award winning blog, Librarian by Day and in 2011 was named a Mover and Shaker by Library Journal.
+Bobbi is the author of the award winning blog, Librarian by Day, and in 2011 was named a Mover and Shaker by Library Journal.
 Her writing is regularly highlighted by American Libraries Direct.
-Her work has been featured by the New York Times, The Guardian, BlogHer, O’Reilly Radar, The L.A.
-Times, Mental Floss, Techdirt, and GigaOm and was once used by Facebook in a smear campaign against Google.
+Her work has been featured by The New York Times, The Guardian, BlogHer, O’Reilly Radar, The L.A.
+Times, Mental Floss, Techdirt, TechCrunch, and GigaOm and was once used by Facebook in a smear campaign against Google.

-She shares her passions by speaking and providing workshops locally, nationally, and internationally.
+She shares her passions by speaking and providing instruction workshops locally, nationally, and internationally.

 Her noteworthy projects and accomplishments include founding and coordinating the semi-annual Library Day in the Life Project.
 Bobbi co-founded and launched the award winning, This Is What a Librarian Looks like in February of 2012.
 Bobbi co-founded and wrote for the award winning Libraries and Transliteracy Project.